raul23/chrome_extensions/README.md

 ## How to disable it
 To disable the extension:
-1. Go to `chrome://extensions/` on the Chrome browser
-1. Look for the **TurnOffAutoPlay** extension and uncheck the **Enabled** box on the right
+1. Click on the extension icon on the Chrome toolbar
-1. The Extension icon should be now gray out
+1. Choose the **Manage Extensions** from the context menu.
+You should be re-directed to extension's config page
+1. Click on the toggle switch to disable the extension

 To re-enable it, check the **Enable** box.